FindMySchool LogoFindMySchool

 Who it suits: students who benefit from clear boundaries, structured days, and a predictable approach to learning and behaviour, plus families who value trust-funded experiences and a visible careers and enrichment pathway.
 The main decision points are whether the EBacc picture matches your priorities, and how well the school’s literacy support aligns with your child’s needs.

 The most recent inspection judged the school Good across all areas, and the inspection narrative describes a calm learning environment with clear behaviour expectations and students feeling safe.
-Academic outcomes sit broadly in line with the middle of schools in England on the published GCSE measures, with Progress 8 close to the national benchmark.
+Academic outcomes show a mixed picture on the published GCSE measures, with Progress 8 close to the national benchmark but attainment and ranking position below England average overall.

-For September 2026 entry, Bury Council’s coordinated admissions window opens on 01 September 2025 and closes on 31 October 2025, with offers released on 02 March 2026.
+For Year 7 entry in September 2027 in Bury, applications close on 31 October 2026, with offers issued on 1 March 2027.
 Families living outside Bury apply via their home local authority.

-On the published measures provided for this review, Attainment 8 is 42.1 and Progress 8 is +0.02, indicating progress close to national expectations.
-EBacc APS is 3.79 compared with an England average of 4.08, and 14.4% of pupils achieved grades 5 or above across EBacc subjects.
+On the published measures provided for this review, Attainment 8 is 35.7 and Progress 8 is +0.02, indicating progress close to national expectations.
+EBacc APS is 3.3, 61.6% entered the EBacc, and 10.9% of pupils achieved grades 5 or above across EBacc subjects.

 Student gates open at 08.40 and the day begins with line-up and tutor time before lessons.
 Dismissal is staggered from 14.50.
 Year 11 students have compulsory Session 7 until 15.55 on Monday, Tuesday, Thursday, and Friday.